 Description of the Award:

-- Any current CFHA member in good standing is eligible, EXCEPT for current board members or FHIG leadership.
+§ Any current CFHA member in good standing, EXCEPT for current board members, is eligible.

 Process for Nominations:

-- A call for nominations will go out through the CFHA and FHIG List-Serve by the CFHA Staff and FHIG leadership.
+§ A call for nominations will go out through the CFHA List-Serve by the CFHA Staff in March every year.

-- Board members and FHIG leadership are not eligible to nominate someone.
+§ Board members are not eligible to nominate someone.

-- Nominations are submitted to the FHIG leadership for review at the July leadership meeting
+§ All nominations are submitted to the Board of Directors for the July meeting

 § No specific scoring process will be used in selection